alenks/assignment_grader/README.md

 # A script to automate grading coding assignments
-Branch `master` contains a general code, where `grader.py` calls `evaluation.py` that returns the scores of each question.
+Branch `master` contains a general code, where `grader` calls `evaluation.py` that returns the scores of each question.
 Branch `lab1` contains modified `evaluation.py` to evaluate lab1 of CS2106.

-Usage options: `./grader.py -h | --help`
+Usage options: `./grader -h | --help`